-Gender experts not only share knowledge.
+Gender experts do not only share knowledge.
 Collectively, they also establish expertise as a social phenomenon.
-Experts, employing organizations, universities, and professional associations constitute gender expertise as a social field structured by rules and standard repertoires, and ordered by hierarchies and power relations.
+Employers, universities, and professional associations organise gender experts into a social field structured by rules and standard repertoires, and ordered by hierarchies and power relations.
 Structures and orders guide the practices of gender experts and define the realm of what it is possible for them to achieve.
-This section describes some aspects of the way in which the field of gender expertise is structured, exploring distributions of influence and networks.
+This section describes some aspects of the way in which the field of gender expertise is structured socially, exploring distributions of influence and networks.

-Distributions of Influence
+Distributions of influence